 A lot of late-model vehicles have brake wear indicators.
 These indicators will emit acoustic vibrations when the brakes are worn severely and require replacement.

 One symptom that many drivers suffer from, however, is warped rotors.
 Warped rotors will cause your steering rack and mechanical steering wheels to vibrate when you apply the brakes.
 Accordingly, if you feel a lot of front-end vibration when you brake at high speeds, you likely have warped rotors.
-This can happen even if you have brand new rotors and pads because unprofessional mechanics at some repair shops will not torque lug nuts properly, which causes them to warp and wear out prematurely.
+This can happen even if you have brand new rotors and pads.
+This is because unprofessional mechanics do not torque lug nuts properly, which causes them to warp and wear out prematurely.